penright/OpenGarage-Firmware/README.md

 Issues Fixed:
 =======
 * WDT Resets if ultrasonic sensor not connected
+* Blynk open/close notifications are no longer tied to close in X minutes automation
 * Save of SSID/Password failure in certain circumstances
 * Time sync issues if code is delayed for any reason (mostly an issue with MQTT code)
 * Don't register state change on boot if the door is open